Contact Us

 What can you do to increase your mental fitness levels?

-Over the past twenty five years, I have provided support and guidance to thousands of people from all walks of life.
+Over the past twenty years, I’ve provided support and guidance to hundreds of people from all walks of life.
 Young, old, rich, poor, married, single, educated, unemployed, migrants, homeless and incarcerated.
-I have helped people work through very difficult issues including loss of a loved one, divorce, illness, unemployment, redundancy, depression, anxiety, substance use, just to name a few.
-Life is full of challenges, and no one is immune from adversity and hardship.
+I’ve helped people work through very difficult issues including loss of a loved one, divorce, illness, unemployment, redundancy, depression, anxiety, substance use, just to name a few.
+Life is full of challenges, and no-one is immune from adversity and hardship.

-I have worked in stressful environments, including prisons, and witnessed trauma, violence, aggression, sadness, unhappiness, loneliness... and the dark – sometimes evil – side of human beings.
+I’ve worked in stressful environments, including prisons and detention centres, and witnessed trauma, violence, aggression, sadness, unhappiness, loneliness… and the dark - sometimes evil - side of human beings.

-As a counsellor, I am profoundly affected by the work I do.
+As a counsellor, I’m profoundly affected by the work I do.
 But caring about the trauma and suffering of others can take its toll.
-People often ask me how I have maintained my optimistic and cheerful attitude despite the rewarding but emotionally draining work.
+People often ask how I’ve maintained my optimistic and cheerful attitude despite the rewarding but emotionally draining work.
 What keeps me going day after day, year after year?
 Is it in my genes?
 Is it something to do with my personality?
 Or something I learned from my parents?

-Here are six ways to cultivate mental fitness and tap into your inner SISU:
+Here are 6 ways to cultivate mental fitness and tap into your inner sisu:

 Do you know yourself?
 If not, self-awareness is a skill that anyone can learn to improve.
 People who are self-aware, are willing to take an honest look at themselves.
 They know their strengths – and the areas they need to work on.
 They are often more confident and can perform better.
 Keeping a journal is a great way to tune into yourself and clear your mind.
 Then, set aside some time to reflect on your journal entries.
 Through self-reflection, you can change how you see yourself and how you feel about certain situations.

 When you help others, you are actually helping yourself.
 Doing things to help others can give you a sense of purpose and enhance your mental wellbeing.
 “How can I possibly help others when I can’t even help myself?” you might be thinking.
+Well, today you could offer a kind word to a colleague who may be struggling with a personal problem.
 Well, offer a kind word to a colleague who may be struggling with a personal problem.
 Or reach out to your elderly neighbor who lives alone and invite them out for coffee.

 Looking after your mental wellbeing isn’t something you do occasionally.
 It’s so important to keep working on your skills - and learn new ones too.
 When you are mentally fit, you are thriving, not just surviving.